qiaoyuet/STAT545-hw-Tang-Qiaoyue/hw08/README.md

 ## Description
 I added the following features to the original BC Liquor Store App:
-- Add an option to sort the results table by price
+- Add an option to sort the results table by price.
+- Add an image of the BC Liquor Store to the UI.

 ## Links